 - Water filter bag or bottle- Something to collect dirty water with before you filter it.
 This container must be compatible with your water filter.
 I used a Smart Water bottle to filter water into my water bladder.
 You could also use a purpose-built water filter bag.

 - Water bladder or bottle- You should have the capacity to carry at least 2 liters of water for a Wonderland Trail hike.

 - Camp stove- If you want to eat hot food during your hike, you’ll need to pack a camp stove.
 The most popular variety is probably the canister stove.
 They are lightweight, efficient, and easy to use.
 I used an alcohol stove that I made myself out of a tuna can.
-To make your own, check out this guide from REI.
 This option is ultralight and inexpensive but alcohol takes a long time to boil water.
 Particularly at altitude.
 You can’t use wood burning stoves on the Wonderland Trail.

 - Fuel- Make sure you carry enough to last you the duration of your hike.
 You can also cache fuel by dropping it off at one of the food cache locations along the trail.
 Remember, you can’t ship fuel in your food cache.
 I carried 500 ml of denatured alcohol.
 I only cooked once per day for dinner bud I had enough.